Biodiversity Collage | Workshop

 Based on the IPBES reports, the Biodiversity Collage enables participants to discover how ecosystems function, the uses of biodiversity for humankind, its interactions with human activity and the threats biodiversity currently faces

 Access the full range of IPBES reports on the official website (scroll down for the slide show).
-To access the 2019 Global assessment report on biodiversity and ecosystem services directly, click here.
+To access the 2019 Global assessment report on biodiversity and ecosystem services and its summary, click here.

-During the 3-hour workshop, in teams of 5-7, you will have to:
+During the 3-hour workshop, in teams of 5-7, you will:

-• reflect collectively on the actions that could be taken to preserve it.
+- reflect collectively on the actions that could be taken to preserve biodiversity.

 A Zoom link will be sent to you after you have registered.